-Wichita Blue Juniper (spiral) is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+Wichita Blue Juniper is a dwarf conifer which is primarily valued in the landscape for its distinctively pyramidal habit of growth.
 It has attractive silvery blue evergreen foliage.
 The scale-like sprays of foliage are highly ornamental and remain silvery blue throughout the winter.
 It produces silvery blue berries from late spring to late winter.

-Wichita Blue Juniper (spiral) Photo courtesy of NetPS Plant Finder
+Wichita Blue Juniper Photo courtesy of NetPS Plant Finder